 UPCOMING 2017 EMORY POINT EVENTS

-The Emory Point Grillin’ & Chillin’ events held in 2016 were such a success that we’re hosting another set on May 11th, June 8th, June 22nd, and July 13th!
+The Emory Point Grillin’ & Chillin’ events held in 2016 were such a success that we hosted another set on May 11th, June 8th, June 29th, and July 13th!

-Grillin’ & Chillin’ — Emory Point’s signature foodie fundraising series — returns with top Atlanta-area chefs and mixologists giving their time to serve up more fabulous food and delicious drinks to raise funds for local nonprofits.
-Popular jazz bands will be adding harmony and melody to the feasting fun, too.
+Grillin’ & Chillin’ — Emory Point’s signature foodie fundraising series — returned with top Atlanta-area chefs and mixologists (most of whom partnered with Emory Point last year) giving their time to serve up more fabulous food and delicious drinks to raise funds for local nonprofits.
+Popular jazz bands added harmony and melody to the feasting fun.

 - Mixologist: Rick Blumburg of Marlow’s Tavern

 - Nonprofit Supported: of Decatur Education Foundation.

 - Chef: Todd Ginsber, owner and chef of The General Muir